About the E-Rate Program

 - Managed Internal Broadband Services

 ICN began its participation in the USF program in FY 2001, as a common carrier.
-Over the years, ICN has saved Iowa's schools and libraries over $95.1 million.
-In Fiscal Year 2020, USAC provided funds for discounts to 196 Schools and Libraries saving over $4.9 millions on data services through the E-Rate Program
+Over the years, ICN has saved Iowa's schools, libraries, hospitals, clinics and healthcare providers over $125 million.

 ICN’s Schools and Libraries Program Involvement:

 The Schools and Libraries Program, also known as the E-rate Program, offers discounts for schools and libraries.
-ICN provides telecommunications discounts to 208 schools and libraries in Iowa.
+In Fiscal Year 2022, USAC provided funds for discounts to 163 Schools and Libraries saving over $3.9 millions on data services through the E-Rate Program.

 - Supports connectivity - the conduit or pipeline for communications using telecommunications services and/or the Internet.
 Funding is requested under five categories of service: telecommunications service, Internet access, internal connections, basic maintenance of internal connections, and miscellaneous.
 Discounts for support depend on the level of poverty and the urban/rural status of the population served, and ranges from 20 percent to 90 percent of the costs of eligible services.
 Eligible schools, school districts and libraries may apply individually or as part of a consortium.